mdedetrich/stripe-scala/README.md

 ### Timestamps

-Stripe represents all of its timestamps as unix timestamp numbers (https://support.stripe.com/questions/what-timezone-does-the-dashboard-and-api-use) however stripe-scala models store these timestamps as a JodaTime `DateTime`. stripe-scala handles converting the unix timestamp to `DateTime` and vice versa by using custom play-json writers/readers for JSON (`stripeDateTimeReads`/`stripeDateTimeWrites`) and
+Stripe represents all of its timestamps as unix timestamp numbers (https://support.stripe.com/questions/what-timezone-does-the-dashboard-and-api-use) however stripe-scala models store these timestamps as an `OffsetDateTime`. stripe-scala handles converting the unix timestamp to `OffsetDateTime` and vice versa by using custom play-json writers/readers for JSON (`stripeDateTimeReads`/`stripeDateTimeWrites`) and
 `stripeDateTimeParamWrites` for form parameters.

 These functions are exposed publicly via the [package object](https://github.com/mdedetrich/stripe-scala/blob/master/src/main/scala/org/mdedetrich/stripe/v1/package.scala).